weberlab-hhu/Predmoter/README.md

 elements, like promoters and enhancers, commonly reside in these open chromatin regions.
-The histone ChIP-seq data, specifically H3K4me3, which is primarily present at active genes (Santos-Rosa et al., 2002), is used to give the network more context, improving the ATAC-seq predictions.
+The histone ChIP-seq data, specifically H3K4me3, which is primarily present at active genes (Santos-Rosa et al., 2002), is used to give the network more context, partly improving the ATAC-seq predictions.
+Pretrained models can be found at: https://github.com/weberlab-hhu/predmoter_models (see also [Inference](#45-inference) if interested in predicting with Predmoter).

 ## 3. Install <a id="3-install"></a>
 ### 3.1 GPU requirements <a id="31-gpu-requirements"></a>